Greg Halman: The Netherlands

 Halman, like his father Eddy Halman and younger brother Jason, played professional baseball in the Netherlands and on the Netherlands national team.
 Halman debuted when he was 16 years old with the Dutch Honkbal Hoofdklasse team Kinheim in Haarlem in 2003.
 That season, he led the league with six triples.
 The next year, Halman was one of the best players in the country, batting .358 with a league-leading 4 home runs, 4 triples, and 41 runs batted in (RBIs).
-He won the league's MVP Award and was named the most promising young Dutch player.
+He hit for the cycle in a May game against Sparta-Feyenoord.
+He won the league's most valuable player award and was named the most promising young Dutch player.
 He primarily played first base in 2004.
 His strong play drew the notice of American baseball scouts.

 Halman was named to the Netherlands' provisional roster ahead of the 2006 World Baseball Classic (WBC) but was not selected for the final team.
-Halman played six games, starting three, for the Dutch national team in the 2007 European Baseball Championship.
+He played six games, starting three, for the Dutch national team in the 2007 European Baseball Championship.
 He hit .357 with one stolen base.
-He helped the Netherlands go undefeated and win the European title and qualify for the 2008 Summer Olympics and 2009 WBC.
+He helped the Netherlands go undefeated to win the European title and qualify for the 2008 Summer Olympics and 2009 WBC.
+He also played in the 2007 Baseball World Cup, batting .214 with 3 RBI in seven games.

-In the WBC, Halman hit .091 with one double and nine strikeouts in 11 at bats in four games.
-The Dutch team made a surprising run to the second round of the tournament but finished with two wins and four losses.
+In the 2009 WBC, Halman hit .091 with one double and nine strikeouts in 11 at bats in four games.
+The Dutch team made a surprising run to the second round of the tournament but finished with a 2–4 record.